StrongKs/CrowdSource/crowd-source-ai/prisma/db_scripts/README.md

   },
 ```

+### File Layout
+In incident_reports folder contains the data in `.json` for handling data and `/.txt` for more easly seeing data. `.json` is what is being used in the scripts to load the db.
+There are 3 senarios that can be set up - Gainesville fire, Palisades fire, and SanFancisco Earthquake.
+Ensure to delete current data before loading new data.

 ### Script files
 1. `sandbox`: Testing environment to help make scripts and query db
 2. `syntheticDataGainesville`: Generates 150 posts and ~250 comments about UF Marston fire